adonisjs/v6-docs/content/docs/auth/introduction.md

 The session guard uses the [@adonisjs/session](../http/session.md) package to track the logged-in user state inside the session store.

-Sessions and cookies have been long on the internet and work great for most applications.
+Sessions and cookies have been on the internet for a long time and work great for most applications.
 We recommend using the session guard:

 - If you are creating a server-rendered web application.
 - Or, an AdonisJS API with its client on the same top-level domain.
 For example, `api.example.com` and `example.com`.

-### Opaque tokens
+### Access tokens

-Opaque tokens (OAT) are cryptographically secure random tokens issued to users after successful login.
-Use Opaque tokens for apps where your AdonisJS server cannot write/read cookies.
+Access tokens are cryptographically secure random tokens (also known as Opaque access tokens) issued to users after successful login.
+You may use access tokens for apps where your AdonisJS server cannot write/read cookies.
 For example:

 - A native mobile app.
-- Or a web application hosted on a different domain than your AdonisJS API server.
+- A web application hosted on a different domain than your AdonisJS API server.

-When using Opaque tokens, it becomes the responsibility of your client-side application to store them securely.
-OATs provide unrestricted access to your application (on behalf of a user), and leaking them can lead to security issues.
+When using access tokens, it becomes the responsibility of your client-side application to store them securely.
+Access tokens provide unrestricted access to your application (on behalf of a user), and leaking them can lead to security issues.

+### Basic auth

+The basic auth guard is an implementation of the [HTTP authentication framework](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication), in which the client must pass the user credentials as base64 encoded via the `Authorization` header.

+There are better ways to implement a secure login system than basic authentication.
+However, you may use it temporarily while your application is in active development.

 ### Why not JWTs?